 When it comes to a really special vignette of cherished family photos or a stunning piece of artwork, don’t draw attention away with a bold design.
 Barely-there silhouettes are a console’s forte with sleek designs being created from glass or slim-lined metal frames.

-A modern console – by nature of its style – can take on almost any form.
+A modern console table – by nature of its style – can take on almost any form.
 Bases might be cantilever, sculptural or completely rethought (as in the case of this multilayered La Fibule design).
 Metal is the most logical material of choice for these designs although block-like wooden or resin designs, as well as all glass or lucite designs, are also popular.

-As its name would suggest, the demilune is a crescent-shaped design which has strong roots in the Neoclassical era.
+As its name would suggest, the demilune console table is a crescent-shaped design which has strong roots in the Neoclassical era.
 Traditionally it would have featured fluted legs, giltwood detailing and swag, urn and scrollwork motifs.
 Modern examples can be as simple as a a pared back tabletop and three slim-lined legs.
 Because of its unimposing dimensions, the design is well-suited to smaller spaces such as vestibules and stairwells.

-Graceful lines, handsome aesthetic and Art Deco vibes – a U-shaped console is one of the most enduring console interpretations.
+Graceful lines, handsome aesthetic and Art Deco vibes – a U-shaped console table is one of the most enduring console interpretations.
 Iconic furniture designer Èmile-Jacques Ruhlmann was the grand maestro of the style, typically using striped macassar ebony.
 Characterised by its giveaway base shape, the design suits formal spaces which have an inclination toward the refined.

-A thoroughly modern incarnation of the design, a sled-based console is recognisable by its parallel legs which form a square when combined with the tabletop.
+A thoroughly modern incarnation of the design, a sled-based console table is recognisable by its parallel legs which form a square when combined with the tabletop.
 Metal legs – another contemporary element – are the norm but clean-lined wooden designs are also found.
 High-gloss finishes and impeccable materials suit the gravitas aesthetic of this design.

 A pedestal console table is the closest relation of the original bracket-mounted console.
 This design would have started life as a wall-hung piece but, over the years, it has been developed a central foot on which the design rests.
 Decorative designs work particularly well with this silhouette and, again, it suits smaller spaces, although be careful to use a sufficiently supportive wall for heavier designs.